Election 2020 and Tech

 - Election 2020: Border security and the status of recent arrivals to the United States have dominated the early debates.
 A number of leading Democratic candidates have specifically called for increased immigration quotas.

 - Brex Startup Candidate Scorecard: High scores are given to candidates who demonstrate support for employer-sponsored visas.

-- Biden has no dedicated immigration plan, only a single paragraph with general language about fixing the broken immigration system.
+- Biden has no dedicated immigration plan, only this paragraph with general language about fixing the broken immigration system.
 However, Biden has clearly stated in the past his support for H-1B and skilled worker immigration.
-He earns a 75 only because his support is not as vocal as competitors.
+He earns a 75 because his support is not as vocal as competitors.

 - Klobuchar has made the most aggressive and tech friendly proposal on reforming the skilled immigrant worker program.
 She would increase the cap from 65,000 to 115,000 immediately.
 She also wants to put in place a sliding scale that would allow the cap to increase up to 300,000, depending on need.
 She has two powerful Republican co-sponsors on her bill.
 For this, she gets a 100.

 - Sanders immigration plan is the only one that offers meaningful specificity.
 Most importantly, Sanders would make temporary work visas portable, so that workers could switch jobs rather than be tied to one employer, a policy that would make it easier for workers to move from job to job in a way that would help startups maintain strong labor pools.
 For this, he gets a 100.

 - Historically, the political environment around intellectual property has been controversial with clear alignment that small inventors must be protected, but major disagreement about how to enforce such protections.
 Large corporations, lobbyists, and business advocates alike have sparred over best practices.